Vystel/shapez2-solver/README.md

 ---

+### Note:

+This website is in beta and may be unstable.
+Calculations can take a while, try to remove unnecessary starting shapes and operations.

+---

 ### How to Use

-1.  **Enter Target Shape:** In the "Target Shape" field, input the shape code you wish to create (e.g., `CuCuCuCu:SuSuSuSu`).
+1. Enter the shape code you want to make in the **Target Shape** box.
 Hex shapes are supported!
-2.  **Add Starting Shapes:** Under "Starting Shapes," type in the shape codes of the shapes you have available and click the `+` button to add them.
-You can remove shapes by clicking the `×` next to them.
+2. Type the codes of the shapes you want the solver to work with in the "Starting Shapes** box.
-3.  **Enable Operations:** Check the boxes next to the operations you want the solver to consider.
+3. To make calculations quicker, uncheck the boxes next to unnecessary operations you don't want the solver to consider.
-4.  **Solve:** Click the "Solve" button.
+4. Once everything is set up, click the "Solve" button.
 The solver will begin processing.
-(Website will freeze!)
+(This can take a while, depending on the complexity of the shape.)
-5.  **View Solution:** If a solution is found, the steps will be displayed as a string and visualized in the graph area.
+5. If a solution is found, the steps will be visualized in the graph area.
+(This will also give you a code you can feed into ShapeBot 2's /operationGraph command.)

----

-### Note:

-This website is in beta and may be unstable.
-Calculations can take a while, try to remove unnecessary starting shapes and operations.